 You guys.
 These doughnuts are nothing short of perfect.
 The texture of the doughnut is soft and moist, while the flavor of cider is not missed at all.
 Store them in an airtight container and they’ll last for days!
 Making these perfect for a fun snack in lunches or well, breakfast the next morning!

 A big thank you to Aimee for sharing this phenomenal recipe!
 This is definitely a recipe our whole house loved and will be making for years to come.
 And I can bet you all will just love these too!

 Please take a minute to stop by Aimee’s amazing blog Shugary Sweets where she not only dishes up an array of clever treats to suit any sweet tooth but other delicious easy to make recipes as well.
 You can also find her recipes here on Tasty Kitchen in her recipe box!

 Note: the only change I made was to 3 tablespoons of apple cider (instead of two) in making the glaze.

-See the full recipe post on Shugary Sweets’s site!
+See post on Shugary Sweets’s site!